boschicr/mongoose-local-cache/readme.md

     Setup your mongooseCache options:

-        # If you're running this locally,
+        # With default options (max 1000 cached queries, cached for 1 minute)
-        mongooseRedisCache(mongoose)
+        mongooseLocalCache(mongoose)

-        # Or if you're running a remote Redis DB
+        # Or if you want to customize the cache parameters
-        mongooseRedisCache(mongoose, {
+        mongooseLocalCache(mongoose, {
-           host: "redisHost",
+           max: 500, // Maximum number of entries in the cache
-           port: "redisPort",
+           ttl: 5*60, // Time To Live, in seconds
            pass: "redisPass",
            options: "redisOptions"
          })